mosip/documentation/docs/ID-Authentication-Functionality.md

 ### A. MOSIP system can evaluate the Individual's photo match with the corresponding photo in the Auth server [**[↑]**](#table-of-contents)
 Upon receiving an authentication request, the system evaluates the Individual's photo match with the corresponding photo in the Auth server as per the following steps:

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
-1. The biometric data is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
+1. The biometric data is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64)
 1. System validates if the time period between the current time stamp and the request time stamp is <= time period.
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. System validates that total number of face record(s) should not exceed 1
 1. The face record in the input parameter against the mapped UIN/VID of the individual in the auth database is matched.
-Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated).
+Refer to the features related to [map VID to UIN](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated).
 1. The system then generates a match score based on the level of the match of the face
 1. 1:1 mapping is performed by the SDK and match score is provided.
 The system then proceeds to execute compare against the face threshold.
    * NOTE: Biometric Authentication match score generation is stubbed.
 The actual integration with SDK will be covered in forthcoming implementation.
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### B. Authenticate the face of the Individual by comparing the match score of the photo against the threshold [**[↑]**](#table-of-contents)
 Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against the threshold as per the following steps:

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
-1. The biometric data is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64).
+1. The biometric data is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### C. Evaluate the Individual's fingerprints with the corresponding fingerprint in the Auth server [**[↑]**](#table-of-contents)
 Upon receiving an authentication request, the system evaluates the Individual's fingerprints with the corresponding fingerprint in the Auth server as per the following steps:

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
-1. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64).
+1. The biometric is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64).
 1. The system then validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input
    * Validates if total number of finger print records exceed 2
 4. The system then matches finger print records in the input parameter against the mapped UIN/VID of the individual in the auth database.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. The system then generates a match score based on the level of the match of the fingerprints and proceeds to execute compare against fingerprint threshold
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold (BioAuthService) [**[↑]**](#table-of-contents)
 Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold.
 The system can integrate with Fingerprint scanner and generate match score as per the following steps:
 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
-1. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64).
+1. The biometric is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the threshold level configured which is acceptable for a match
 1. The system then validates  if the match score is equal to greater than the threshold level and sends a response
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### E. Support two-finger authentication so that the quality of incoming fingerprints is better [**[↑]**](#table-of-contents)
 Upon receiving an authentication request, the system supports two-finger authentication so that the quality of incoming fingerprints gets better as per the below process:

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
-1. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
+1. The biometric is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64)
 1. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input, if duplicate encoded value is used in the input for fingers - updated logic
    * Validates if single finger print record contains more than one finger
    * Validates if total number of finger print records exceed 2
 4. The system then matches first finger print record in the input parameter against the mapped UIN/VID of the individual in the auth database.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. The system will integrate with BioAPI compositeMatch function logic which returns composite match score.
    * NOTE: The logic of average or sum, etc. will be part of BioAPI implementation.
 The current stubbed implementation of BioAPI performs an average.
 1. The system retrieves the composite finger threshold configured which is acceptable for a match
 1. The system validates if the composite match score is equal to greater than the composite finger threshold
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### F. Evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server [**[↑]**](#table-of-contents)
 Upon receiving an authentication request, the system evaluates the Individual's IRIS match with the corresponding IRIS in the Auth server as per the following steps:

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
-2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
+2. The biometric is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64)
 3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate irises are used in input
    * Validates if total number of Iris records exceeds 2
    * Validates if single iris record is present in the input
    * The system matches iris record in the input parameter against the mapped UIN/VID of the individual in the auth database.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 4. The system then generates a match score based on the level of the match of the Irises.
 The SDK will provide the match score.
    * NOTE: Biometric Authentication match score generation is stubbed.
 The actual integration with SDK will be covered in forthcoming implementation.
 1. The system validates if two iris records are present in the input
 1. The system matches each of the iris records in the input parameter against the corresponding records of the mapped UIN/VID of the individual in the auth database and then generates a match score based on the level of the match of the Irises.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Match score 1 and Match score 2 are generated for each images.
 The SDK provides the match score
    * NOTE: Biometric Authentication match score generation is stubbed.
 The actual integration with SDK will be covered in forthcoming implementation.
 1. The system generates a composite match score by summing up the match scores for the first and the second iris Images
 1. The system proceeds to execute compare against Iris threshold
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 ### G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against the threshold [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
 1. The system retrieves generated score match
-1. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64).
+1. The biometric is sent in [base-64 encoded format](https://en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system then validated the following:
    * Validates if single iris records are present in the input
    * Retrieves the threshold level configured which is acceptable for a match